 - Resorts: Fort Wilderness Resort & Campground

-- Price: Tent or pop-up campsites start at $60 per night.
-Full hook-up campsites start at $90 per night.
-Preferred campsites start at $102 per night, and premium campsites start at $109 per night.
+- Price: Tent or pop-up campsites start at $65 per night.
+Full hook-up campsites start at $98 per night.
+Preferred campsites start at $109 per night, premium campsites start at $117 per night, and premium meadow starting at $124 a night.
 Prices are higher at peak times.
+For example, a premium meadow campsite is $260 a night during Christmas week!

 - Beds: Bring your own!
 Tents and RVs or trailers up to 45 feet can be accommodated.
 Each campsite is equipped with privacy-enhancing landscaping, water, cable television, electrical hookups, a picnic table, and a charcoal grill.
 Full hook up, Preferred and Premium campsites also include a sewer hook up.
 Pet loops are available.